Rosinweed (Silphium integrifolium)

 Silphium with hummingbird circledHummingbird enjoying the nectar from Silphium integrifolium

-Latin Name/Common Name- The genus name, Silphium, has a Greek origin and refers to the resinous juice that can be seen when the stem of a Silphium plant is injured or broken.
-The species name, integrifolium, refers to the “entire or uncut leaves”.
-The common name, Rosinweed comes from the resin produced during blooming.
-This was used similar to chewing gum by some Native Americans.
+Latin Name/Common Name– The genus name, Silphium, has a Greek origin and refers to the resinous juice that oozes from a stem if broken.
+The species name- integrifolium, refers to the “entire or uncut leaves”.
+The common name- Rosinweed comes from the resin produced during blooming.
+The resin was used similar to chewing gum by some Native Americans.
 I haven’t tried it–maybe next year.

-Bloom Color- Many blooms of lemon yellow adorn this plant.
-The yellow is a beautiful contrast against the deep blue summer sky.Silphium integrifolium28
+Bloom Color– Many flowers of lemon yellow adorn this plant.
+The yellow is a stunning contrast against the deep blue summer sky.Silphium integrifolium28

 Description- With a height of 3-5 feet, Silphium integrifolium is the shortest of the towering Silphium family.
-She has a stout central stem that has a fuzzy appearance due to being covered with stiff hairs.
-The stem color varies depending on sunlight.
-Plants growing in shade have green stems.
-Plants growing in a sunny meadow often have pretty reddish stems that contrast beautifully with the large green leaves.
-The plant grows from a single stem that branches near the top to support numerous flower heads.
+She has a stout central stem covered with stiff hairs giving the stem a fuzzy appearance.
+I’ve noticed the color varies depending on habitat.
+Plants growing in a partly shady habitat tend to have green stems.
+Plants growing in a sunny habitat tend to have reddish stems.
+The reddish stems are quite attractive next to the large green leaves.
+Rosinweed grows from a single stem that branches near the top to support numerous flower heads.

 Silphium integrifolium20Silphium integrifolium19

-Green stem in shade and Red stem in sun
+Green stem in shade Red stem in sun

 Each set of leaves is rotated in direction 90 degrees as they ascend the stem.
 You can appreciate this in the picture above.

-The leaves are opposite and sessile (lack petioles).
+The leaves are opposite in orientation and sessile (lack petioles).
 The shape is lanceolate or ovate.
 Leaf margins vary from smooth to lightly toothed.

-Leaves may have smooth (left) or toothed (right) margins
+Leaves may have smooth (top) or toothed (bottom) margins

 The leaves are covered top and bottom with stiff hairs.
-This gives them a sandpapery, rough texture and they cannot be rubbed.
+This gives them a sandpaper-like, rough texture and they cannot be rubbed between the finger and thumb.

-Flowers appear at the top of the plant.
-Each flower is about 2 -3 inches across.
-I’ve noticed the flowers are smaller in years of drought.
+The large flowers are about 2 -3 inches across.
+I’ve noticed flowers are smaller in years of drought.
 The flower is composite, meaning it has both ray florets and disk florets.
 Typically, the ray florets number about 12-25.
 Each has a single notch at the tip.

 Silphium integrifolium3Yellow, undivided styles are prominently visible